Watoga State Park swimming hole in West Virginia

 Best Time to Visit

 Late spring through early fall is best for swimming due to warm weather and ideal water conditions.
-Autumn offers stunning foliage and photography opportunities.
+Autumn offers striking foliage and photography opportunities.

 Difficulty Level